Types of Ratio: What are Financial Ratios?

 Profitability ratios evaluate a company's earning capacity in relation to its equity, assets, or revenue.
 These ratios reveal a company's resource management skills and help one understand how well it turns sales into profits.

-• Gross Profit Ratio: Shows the profit obtained after subtracting COGS from sales, therefore negating the cost of goods sold.
+Shows the profit obtained after subtracting COGS from sales, therefore negating the cost of goods sold.

-Gross Profit Ratio = Gross Profit / Net Sales × 100
+(Gross Profit / Net Sales) × 100

-Return on Assets (ROA) = Net Profit / Total Assets × 100 equals
+(Net Profit / Total Assets) × 100

-• Return on equity (ROE); From the standpoint of shareholders, measures profitability.
+From the standpoint of shareholders, measures profitability

-Return on Equity (ROE) = Net Profit / Shareholder's Equity x 100 yields
+(Net Profit / Shareholder's Equity) x 100

 3. Ratios of Solvency: Leverage Ratios